 Please click below to view the available timeslots and to register for the exam.

 If you have any questions about the Spanish Challenge Exams during Fall, Winter, or Spring Quarter, please contact Annelise Pedersen at email@example.com.
 If you have questions during the Summer, please contact Sonia Barrios Tinoco at firstname.lastname@example.org.

 By appointment only.
-Please contact Amina Moujtahid at firstname.lastname@example.org to schedule a time to take the Arabic placement exam.
+Please contact Noelle Hardman at firstname.lastname@example.org with any questions or requests regarding the Arabic placement exam.

 By appointment only.
-Please contact Ming Feng at email@example.com to schedule a time to take the Chinese placement exam.
+Please contact Daphne Qian at email@example.com with any questions or requests regarding the Chinese placement exam.